-ECG should be organised in patients depending on antipsychotic choice (some are associated with long QT), history or examination finding suggestive of cardiovascular disease or the patient is being admitted to hospital.
+An ECG should be organised in patients depending on antipsychotic choice (some are associated with long QT), history or examination findings suggestive of cardiovascular disease or the patient is being admitted to hospital.

 There are two generations of antipsychotics, often referred to as typical and atypical.

-Many prescription, over the counter and illicit drugs may interfere with antipsychotics and this should be reviewed.
-In particular smoking can impact the efficacy of antipsychotics (particularly clozapine and olanzapine) and discussions regarding cessation should be had.
+Many prescription, over the counter and illicit drugs can interfere with antipsychotics and this should be reviewed.
+In particular, smoking can impact the efficacy of antipsychotics (particularly clozapine and olanzapine) and discussions regarding cessation should be had.

-NICE advise that starting antipsychotics should be considerd an 'explicit individual therapeutic trial'.
-It does not determine that one drug or generation should be used in particular but instead the individual merits and side effects should be discussed with each patient, and a collective decision reached.
+NICE advise that starting antipsychotics should be considered an 'explicit individual therapeutic trial'.
+It does not determine that one drug or generation should be used in particular but instead, the individual merits and side effects should be discussed with each patient, and a collective decision reached.

 Doses tend to be chosen from the lower end of the licensed range and gradually titrated upwards.
 Close monitoring is required to pick up developing side effects and the following monitoring is also advised:

-NICE do advise the use of clozapine if the patient has failed to respond adequately to 2 different antipsychotics (one of which is an atypical antipsychotic that is not clozapine).
-Risk of neutropenia and agranulocytosis is high and close monitoring (and regular FBCs) is required.
+NICE does advise the use of clozapine if the patient has failed to respond adequately to 2 different antipsychotics (one of which is an atypical antipsychotic that is not clozapine).
+The risk of neutropenia and agranulocytosis is high and close monitoring (and regular FBCs) is required.

 Once stabilised on an antipsychotic, treatment cessation is associated with an increased risk of relapse.
-In particular NICE advise of a high risk of relapse if treatment is stopped in the first 1-2 years.
+In particular NICE advises there is a high risk of relapse if treatment is stopped in the first 1-2 years.

-If the decision is made to stop medication, this should be a supervised gradual withdrawal.
-Patients need following up for signs of relapse for at least 2 years after stopping medication.
+If the decision is made to stop the antipsychotic, this should be a supervised gradual withdrawal.
+Patients need to be followed up for signs of relapse for at least 2 years after stopping medication.